-CEC: increasingly strong in EuropeWith president Cleto Sagripanti we talk of European industry, formation, bilateral agreements and duties.
+CEC: increasingly strong in EuropeWith president Cleto Sagripanti we talk of European industry, education, bilateral agreements and duties.

 At the beginning of the second mandate of precidency at CEC- European Confederation of Footwwear, we interview Cleto Sagripanti to take stock of the successes, of the initiatives in the field and future projects for the European Footwear.